 Start bringing the simple changes to your everyday activities.

-If you are reading a book on productivity, try a few things from the book on what you are going to do today.
+If you are reading a book on productivity, try a few things from the book on what you will do today.

-By doing this, you will also learn which things written in the book work.
+You will also learn which things written in the book work by doing this.

 I can say confidently that you won’t be able to apply all the things.

 Try your best.

 Don’t worry if you fail a few times.